 Which platforms to use?

-The top two platforms marketers listed in order of their positive impact on the performance and ROI are Facebook and LinkedIn.
+The top two platforms that marketers from social media marketing agencies listed in order of their positive impact on the performance and ROI are Facebook and LinkedIn.

 Facebook with its 2.2 billion users allows access to a diverse and enormous audience and enables sharing and promoting different types of content, ranging from images to videos.

 LinkedIn, on the other hand, doesn’t even reach one billion when it comes to the number of users, but being a network for professionals, it is ideal for B2B marketing.

 Instagram and Snapchat speak to a younger audience and rely mostly on the visual aspect of digital marketing.